We will reply to your message within an hour.

 This solder meets NSF/ANSI Standard 61 for drinking water.

-These alloys create stronger bonds than standard brazing alloys.
+Create stronger bonds than standard brazing alloys.

 Protect cable, hose, and pipe in high temperature environments—this sleeving withstands temperatures over 450° F. It stretches to fit over items for easy installation, then tightens around its contents for a secure fit.